alehuo/ts-api-template/README.md

 ![](assets/img/ts-api-1x.png)

 A template for boilerplating a Node.js TypeScript Express API.
 Support for importing PureScript modules is included.
 Database migrations are made with Sequelize.
+Swagger endpoint is located at `/docs` to add documentation for your API.

 ## Requirements